 The Role of Executive Management in Innovation Leadership

 Top leadership may not be in a position to develop specific process, product, or business model innovations, but when they define the company vision and remove roadblocks to innovation, they facilitate innovation for others.
 Individuals (or even teams) are unlikely to envision, prototype, and implement innovations if they don’t think they have the support of top management, so it’s critical that executives make their support clear.
-People on the front lines of innovation must also know that when they experience obstacles that hinder innovation, they can communicate this to top management and be heard.
+People on the front lines of innovation must also know that when they experience obstacles that hinder innovation.
+They can communicate this to top management.

 The Role of Departmental Management in Innovation Leadership